etishor/etishor.github.io/_posts/2012-08-31-clean-coders-com.md

 I highly recommend following all the videos on cleancoders.com.
 No matter if you are a junior dev or have lots of years of experience I'm sure you will gain a lot of knowledge from them.
 The videos are created in a non-conventional and funny way which makes them pretty entertaining to watch.

-Thank you Mr. Martin for the great videos.
+Thank you Uncle Bob for the great videos.

 Continue to [Clean Coders][1].